lucrnz/site/src/content/blog/deployment-tool.md

-+++
+---
-title = "Tale of my own deployment tool" date = 2023-01-31 description = "The missing gear for my projects"
+title: "Tale of my own deployment tool"

-[extra]
-cover_img = "/images/blog/deployment-tool/pexels-pixabay-2159.jpg"
-cover_alt = "White rocket being launched"
+date: "2023-01-31"
-long_description = "In this article I describe my experience building a deployment API tool from design to development."
+longDescription: "In this article I describe my experience building a deployment API tool from design to development."
-+++
+description: "The missing gear for my projects"
+coverImg: "/images/blog/deployment-tool/pexels-pixabay-2159.jpg"
+coverAlt: "White rocket being launched"
+---

 As the title says, I decided to write my program to make deploys to my services.